 Using your broadband booster

-All it takes is a powerline adapter plugged in next to your router and another Wi-Fi enabled adapter plugged into any other socket, and you can deliver wireless across your home.
+All it takes is a powerline adapter plugged in next to your router and another adapter plugged into any other socket on the same circuit, and you can deliver wireless across your home.

-One important thing to keep in mind when using any booster is that the extended network will be slower than your main Wi-Fi network.
-It will continue to drop off if you add further extensions from the boosted signal too, so if you’re trying to cover a large home with Wi-Fi it may be better to use powerline Wi-Fi adapters for the most distant areas rather than trying to extend an already weak signal even further.
+One important thing to remember when using any booster is that the extended network will be slower than your main Wi-Fi network.
+It will continue to drop off if you add further extensions from the boosted signal, too.
+If you’re trying to cover a large home with Wi-Fi, it may be better to use powerline Wi-Fi adapters or a mesh Wi-Fi kit rather than trying to extend an already weak signal even further.

 Wi-Fi boosters like those offered by Sky and BT are designed to improve Wi-Fi in areas of your home where the signal is at its weakest.
-They cannot help if your actual broadband connection is sluggish.
+But they can’t help if your actual broadband connection is sluggish.

-If you’re currently connected using Wi-Fi and experiencing slow speeds a booster may be able to help, but you should test your broadband in the best possible conditions before purchasing any new equipment, as the issue could lie elsewhere.
+If you’re currently connected using Wi-Fi and experiencing slow Wi-Fi speeds, a booster may be able to help.
+You should test your broadband in the best possible conditions before purchasing any new equipment, as the issue could lie elsewhere.

-First, check your broadband under normal circumstances in the same room you normally use the internet.
+First, check your internet connection under normal circumstances in the same room you normally use the internet.
 Switch off all other devices in your home, pause any downloads or uploads, close all applications and run a speed test.

-Next you want to test it with an ideal setup.
-Connect your computer to the router using a network cable or, if you’re unable to use a network cable, sit right next to the router for the best wireless reception.
+Next, you want to test it with an ideal setup.
+Connect your computer to the router via the ethernet port using a network cable.
+Or, if you’re unable to use a network cable, sit right next to the router for the best wireless reception.

-If weak signal was the problem you should see a significantly better result the second time, and a broadband booster is likely to be a quick and easy way to improve your speed.
+If a weak signal was the problem, you should see a significantly better result once you’re connected through a network cable.
+In that case, a broadband booster is likely to be a quick and easy way to improve your speed.